innV0/modeliNNg/viewer/README.md

-# Configurable JSON Viewer
+# StruML Viewer: Configurable JSON Viewer

 ## Introduction

-This application is a configurable JSON viewer.
-It allows users to load, navigate, and interact with JSON data in a user-friendly interface.
+The StruML Viewer is a configurable JSON viewer application that allows users to load, navigate, and interact with structured JSON data in a user-friendly interface.
+It serves as the visualization component of the modeliNNg project.

+## Role in modeliNNg

+The StruML Viewer is one of the two main components of the modeliNNg project:

+- **Editor Module (StruML)**: Provides a full-featured environment for creating and editing structured JSON documents with hierarchical items, tags, and relationships.
+- **Viewer Module**: Offers a streamlined interface for viewing and navigating the documents created with the editor.

+While both modules can function independently, they are designed to work together as part of an integrated system for structured document creation and visualization.

-The current focus of this viewer is to serve as a browser for the **iNNitiatives Process Guide**, a framework for innovation management.
+The current focus of this viewer is to serve as a browser for the **iNNitiatives Process Guide**, a framework for innovation management, but it can be used to visualize any compatible JSON structure.

 ## For Users